-- 5.2.1 OC San may use short-term debt to cover temporary or emergency cash flow shortages.
-All short-term borrowing shall be subject to Board of Directors approval by resolution. - 5.2.2 Commercial Paper OC San may issue short-term debt in the form of Commercial Paper. - 5.2.3 Revenue Bonds OC San may issue as special obligations various types of revenue securities including notes, warrants, interim debentures, bonds and temporary bonds.
+5.2.1 OC San may use short-term debt to cover temporary or emergency cash flow shortages as well as provide interim financing in anticipation

+- of a future long-term debt takeout.
+All short-term borrowing shall be subject to Board of Directors approval by resolution. - 5.2.2 Short-Term Debt OC San may issue short-term debt including but not limited to Commercial Paper or a Revolving Line of Credit. - 5.2.3 Revenue Bonds OC San may issue as special obligations various types of revenue securities including notes, warrants, interim debentures, bonds and temporary bonds.
 Securities issued as special obligations do not constitute outstanding indebtedness of OC San nor do they exhaust its legal debt-incurring power.
 Bonding should be limited to projects with available revenue sources, whether self-generated or dedicated from other sources such as user fees.
 Adequate financing feasibility studies should be performed for each revenue issue.
 Sufficiency of revenues should continue throughout the life of the bonds. - 5.2.4 Certificates of Participation Certificates of participation are essentially leases which are sold to the public.
 The lease payments are subject to annual appropriation.
 Investors purchase certificates representing their participation in the lease.
 Often, equipment or facilities being acquired serve as collateral.
-These securities are most useful when other means to finance are not available under state law. - 5.2.5 Refundings A refunding is generally the underwriting of a new bond issue whose proceeds are used to redeem an outstanding issue. - 5.2.5.1 Prior to beginning a refunding bond issue, OC San shall review and estimate the savings achievable from the refunding.
+These securities are most useful when other means to finance are not available under state law. - 5.2.5 Refunding A refunding is generally the underwriting of a new bond issue whose proceeds are used to redeem an outstanding issue. - 5.2.5.1 Prior to beginning a refunding bond issue, OC San shall review and estimate the savings achievable from the refunding.
 OC San may also review a pro forma schedule estimating the savings assuming that the refunding is done at various points in the future.
 Following are the conditions under which OC San shall consider refunding outstanding bonds: - 5.2.5.1.1 Net present value savings are at least three (3) percent of the par amount of the refunded bonds.
-Net present value savings of less than three (3) percent of retired bonds are acceptable when compared to savings that could be achieved by waiting for more favorable interest rates and/or call premiums.
+Net present value savings of less than three (3) percent of refunded bonds are acceptable when compared to savings that could be achieved by waiting for more favorable interest rates and/or call premiums. - 5.2.5.1.2 Net present value savings exceed the costs of issuing the bonds.

-- 5.2.5.1.2 Net present value savings exceed the costs of issuing the bonds. - 5.2.5.1.3 The bonds to be refunded have restrictive or outdated covenants. - 5.2.5.1.4 Restructuring debt is deemed to be desirable.
+- 5.2.5.1.3 The bonds to be refunded have restrictive or outdated covenants. - 5.2.5.1.4 Restructuring debt is deemed to be desirable.